salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Errors

 Error requests to a server SHOULD be idempotent (no side effect).
-Errors MUST be in the prescribed the error JSON format.
-HTTP content-type MUST NOT deviate from API's content-type.
+Errors MUST be in the prescribed the error JSON format if successful calls to the route would have responded with JSON.

+### Error Envelope

+Server response MUST correspond to the format
+* MUST "error" - Error object - contains encountered error

-### Error Format
+### Error object Format

-Error MUST NOT have any more than following properties
+Error MUST NOT have anymore than following properties
 * SHOULD "requestId" - string - "requestId" of the request
 * MUST "documentationUrl" - string - fully qualified URL to support site
 	* Support site SHOULD be localized and the JSON is not localized